Numark PT01 Scratch & Portablism

 Full Review Video

 Just post them in the comments section below and we will do our best to help out in any way!
-Remember we have loads of DJ courses on our website with a dedicated scratching course coming soon!
+Remember we have loads of DJ courses on our website with a dedicated scratching course!
 Click here to view our courses.